lukaszmadrzynski/Website-Update/content/pages/index.md

         subtitle: ''
         text: >
-          Go beyond the typical tourist attractions and engage directly with local communities, experiencing the unique cultures of Lijiang, Shangri-La, and beyond on our authentic ecotourism trips.
+          Go beyond the typical tourist attractions and engage directly with local communities.
+Experience the unique ethnic minority cultures of Lijiang and Shangri-La and marvel at the natural wonders far away from the beaten path.
         image:
           type: ImageBlock
           url: /images/Off the beaten path3.jpg